 For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment or coinsurance will apply for the care received for the existing medical condition.
 There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-Prostate cancer screening exam \

-\Prior authorization (approval in advance) may be required to be covered, except in an emergency.

-For men age 50 and older, covered services include the following - once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+What you must pay Services that are covered for you when you get these services Prostate cancer screening exam \ There is no coinsurance, copayment, or deductible for an \ Some services may require Prior Authorization (approval annual PSA test. in advance) to be covered, except in an emergency.
+For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment or coinsurance will apply for the care received for the existing medical condition.